-Take a second and try to imagine what seat in your car, truck or SUV is the safest in a crash.
+CARS.COM — Take a second and try to imagine what seat in your car, truck or SUV is the safest in a crash.
 OK, let's clarify: Which rear passenger seat is the safest?
 The ones with side impact airbags?

 So said Russ Rader, spokesman for the Insurance Institute for Highway Safety.
 It makes sense when you think about it: Curtain airbags notwithstanding, the middle seat puts you farther away from side impacts.
-It's the safest spot in the car, especially for children.
-If you're in a three-row SUV, the middle seat of the middle row is the safest bet, Rader said.
+The center position is the safest spot in the vehicle, especially for children.
+If you're a passenger in a three-row SUV, the middle seat of the middle row is the safest bet, Rader said.

 It gets a bit more complicated, though.
 Many cars don't have a whiplash-abating head restraint in the middle seat, but they do offer them for the outboard seats.
 That doesn't really change much, Rader said.
-The larger issue is still the distance from an area of impact.
+The larger issue is still the seat distance from an area of impact.
 Most serious crashes usually occur from the front or side, so the lack of a head restraint doesn't offset the benefit of sitting in the middle, he said.
-And don't worry about the pinball effect — if you're properly belted, having extra space between you and the impact doesn't mean you'll be thrown around more.
+And don't worry about the pinball effect — if you're properly belted into your seat, having extra space between you and the impact doesn't mean you'll be thrown around the vehicle more.

-In such situations, is one side less ripe for T-boning than the other?
+In such situations, is the driver or passenger side less ripe for T-boning than the other?
 Rader thinks not: "People run red lights from both directions," he said.

-Of course, if safety trumped everything else, we'd wear helmets and five-point harnesses every time we drove the five blocks to Target.
-Center floor humps, a harder cushion and less headroom can make the middle seat about as appealing as seeing your local gas station attendant changing the big board when prices go up.
+Of course, if safety trumped everything else, we'd wear helmets and five-point harnesses every time we drove our cars the five blocks it takes to get to Target.
+Center floor humps, a harder cushion and less headroom can make the center seat about as appealing as seeing your local gas station attendant changing the big board when prices go up.